Air & Gas Hoses - How They Work

 Figure 4: Automatic hose reel for compressed air

-An air pressure gauge or gas pressure gauge allows the user to know the systems pressure.
-This is important to ensure the pressure doesnt excceed the aplication requirements or other product specifications.
+An air pressure gauge or gas pressure gauge allows the user to monitor the system's pressure.
+This is important to ensure the pressure doesn't exceed the application requirements or other product specifications.

 Figure 5: Hose connection fitting

 An air compressor hose is designed to transport compressed air from one point to another.
-They are used in a wide range of applications from filling tires to supplying breathing air for medical/recreational purposes.
+They are used in various applications, from filling tires to supplying breathing air for medical/recreational purposes.
 They are typically made from Rubber, PVC, Silicone, EPDM, or Metal.

 Can you use a natural gas hose for propane?

 No, a natural gas hose cannot be used for propane because natural gas and propane have different chemical properties and require various hoses.
 Natural gas hoses are designed to withstand lower pressure than propane hoses and have different fitting sizes and shapes.